jsavelka/luima_sbd/README.md

 python3 luima_sbd.py -p 5555
 ```

+There is an example request to the service in *example_request.py*.

 ## Integrate into Python code
 Simply copy the *sbd_utils.py* to your project and import it.